-Want to learn how to work on your own guitars?
-Or maybe you want to earn some extra cash doing setups and repairs in your community.
-These classes, offered when it is convenient for you, will show you the professional way to perform all manner of essential repairs and setup techniques.
-Don’t risk taking your guitars to a chain store tech, learn to do it yourself and save money and frustration.
+Have you thought about learning guitar repair and setup?
+Have you considered attending a lutherie school but found the distance and cost to be prohibitive?
+Or maybe you simply want to learn how to do basic work on your own guitars.
+Taking lutherie classes at the Dogwood Guitars shop is a fun and efficient way to learn all manner of essential repairs and setup techniques.
+Don’t risk taking your guitars to a chain store tech for basic work, learn to do it yourself and save money and frustration.
 (I repair many instruments each year that somebody else messed up!)

 Topics include basic and advanced setup techniques, fret dressing and re-fretting, bone nut and saddle making, basic soldering and wiring, and basic finish repair.
-Other class topics may be available occasionally, such as crack repairs, neck resetting, and bridge/ bridge plate repairs.
+Other class topics include crack repairs, neck resetting, and bridge/ bridge plate repairs.
 Classes are scheduled based on Greg’s current work load and your schedule.
 Contact Greg at 614 348-2147 for details about scheduling class time.
-Please note: Classes are not per-scheduled at specific times, I will schedule them when you are available.
+Please note: Classes are not pre-scheduled at specific times, Greg will schedule them when you are available.

 Setup and Repair Class Rates